 Learning Spanish through Spanish Travel Classes

 Some students choose to arrange everything themselves when they go to Latin America for their Spanish immersion program.
 They do this mainly because they want to keep the freedom and they think that an organisation will be more expensive.
 But this is not the case with Spanish Travel Classes.
-We give 100% free advice and have many contacts at schools and travel agencies in Latin America.
+We give always personal advice and have many contacts at schools and travel agencies in Latin America.
 Because we know all the differences between the language schools very well, we can help you with exactly what you want to know.
 Do you want a small friendly language school or a bigger one?
 Do you want to be near the beach or in a city?
 Do you want to know what there is to do and what kind of accommodation there is available?
 We always give you honest advice so that you can make the best choice for you.
 It is very important for us that you find a Spanish school that suits you the best.
 We are also happy to help you plan your Spanish adventure.
 Do you want to combine your language course with backpacking?
 Or study in more than one place.
 Feel free to ask us about the options!